telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/api-reference/properties.md

 ---
 title: Properties
-page_title: Properties
+page_title: Angular Report Viewer Properties
-description: Properties
+description: "Learn about what are the properties exposed by the Angular Report Viewer and how you may use them to perform certain operations in code."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/api-reference/properties
 tags: properties
 published: True
 position: 3
 previous_url: /angular-report-viewer-api-properties
 ---

 <style>
 table th:first-of-type {
 	width: 25%;
 }
 table th:nth-of-type(2) {
 	width: 25%;
 }
 table th:nth-of-type(3) {
 	width: 50%;
 }
 </style>

-# Properties
+# Properties Overview

-The report viewer exposes various commands via the commands property.
+The report viewer exposes various commands via the `commands` property.

 ## Commands

-The __commands__ collection contains:
+The `commands` collection contains:

-Each [command]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/command%}) is an object with the __exec()__ method being the one that actually triggers the command.
-The other two methods, __enabled()__ and __checked()__ return a bool value and can be used prior to executing a command or to find in what state the UI for the command should be.
+Each [command]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/command%}) is an object with the `exec()` method being the one that actually triggers the command.
+The other two methods, `enabled()` and `checked()` return a bool value and can be used prior to executing a command or to find in what state the UI for the command should be.

 ````TypeScript
 <tr-viewer #viewer1
 ...
 <button (click)="viewer1.commands.print.exec()">Print</button>
 ````

-The example above creates a Print button and in the click event handler invokes report viewer __print__ command.
-Note that the __exec()__ method of the command needs to be called.
-For more information please check the [command]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/command%}) article.
+The example above creates a *Print* button and in the click event handler invokes report viewer `print` command.

+>note The `exec()` method of the command needs to be called.
+For more information, please check the [command]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/command%}) article.

 The following table is a list of all commands:

 | Command name | Parameters | Description |
 | ------ | ------ | ------ |